beach casting leads

 Set up a good distance from the sea when fishing at night

-Setting up your tripod further away from the sea, even if you move closer to the sea to cast, means you’ll have more time before you have to move with the pushing tide.
+Setting up your tripod further away from the sea means you’ll have more time before you have to move.
 In some marks, you do have to move a lot.
-Sea surges are also real and hazardous when fishing alone at night.
-Occasionally you do get a random freak surge and the sea comes in much further than usual.
+Sea surges are also real and hazardous when fishing alone, especially at night.
+Occasionally, you do get a random freak surge and the sea comes in much further than usual.
 It’s safer to be sat a bit further inland than you think is necessary to avoid this.

 Where there are lots of footprints is usually the HT line